CESSProject/cess-scheduler/README.md

-# ces-scheduler
+# cess-scheduler
-ces-scheduler is the scheduling service of cess platform
+cess-scheduler is the scheduling service of cess platform

 ## Feature
 * Schedule files to appropriate storage miners